LIMB BODY WALL COMPLEX

-What is Limb body wall anomaly?
-There is not a lot of information on limb body wall anomaly.
-There are a few different names for this diagnosis, the other ones are limb body wall complex and body stalk anomaly.
+What is Limb body wall complex?
+There is not a lot of information on limb body wall complex.
+There are a few different names for this diagnosis, the other ones are limb body wall anomaly and body stalk anomaly.

 The exact cause of LBWC is unclear.
 According to research, there is no cure for this diagnosis and it is considered fatal.